Chriscodinglife/ML-Final-Project-Ethereum-Predicter/README.md

 ### Functions and Methods used within the Notebook

-#### Important functions that were needed to be created for this project were the following
+#### Important functions that were needed to be created for this project were the following:

 Conversion to Time Stamp Function: The datasets used came with a timestamp set as a string in Year-Month-Date format.
-In order to incorporate the datasets into the Polynomial Regression model converting these strings was important.
+In order to incorporate the datasets into the Polynomial Regression model, converting these strings was important.

 The conversion was designed to set the timestamps to Epoch Time, or Time from Epoch.
 ```